Article · Field notes

 Bathrooms

-Both bathrooms share the same natural, wabi-sabi base — plaster walls, wooden details, comfortable layouts, and stone or ceramic vessel sinks.
-They are differentiated by their accent colour: one uses sage green tiles, the other terracotta.
-Tiles should be matte, preferably zellige or handmade-looking.
-The “washed” paint effect on walls is a strong preference.
+Both bathrooms share the same natural, wabi-sabi base: plaster walls, wooden details, comfortable layouts, stone or ceramic vessel sinks.
+The accent colour differentiates them.
+One sage green, one terracotta.
+Tiles matte, preferably zellige or handmade-looking.
+We’re set on the “washed” paint effect on the walls.

-Shared design elements: a generous vanity surface with one or two vessel sinks on top.
-A spacious wooden drawer underneath the counter surface.
-An open shelf below the drawer for towels, baskets, and toiletries.
+Shared elements: a generous vanity surface with one or two vessel sinks on top.
+A spacious wooden drawer underneath the counter.
+An open shelf below the drawer for towels, baskets, toiletries.
 Natural stone or ceramic vessel sinks.
 Wall-mounted taps in aged brass or matte black.
-Woven baskets for storage; rattan or wooden-framed mirrors.
+Woven baskets for storage.
+Rattan or wooden-framed mirrors.

 Sage green bathroom